Rob Roy (novel): Literary and cultural setting at time of publication

 Rob Roy was written at a time when many Europeans started regretting colonialism and imperialism, as reports circulated back of horrendous atrocities towards indigenous cultures.
-It was also a time when debates raged about the slave trade, the working class started to demand representation, and more relevant to the novel, the disastrous effect of the Highland Clearances.
+It was also a time when debates raged about the slave trade, the working class started to demand representation, and, more relevant to the novel, the disastrous effect of the Highland Clearances.
 During this era, William Wordsworth wrote The Conventions of Cintra, praising Spanish and Portuguese resistance to Napoleonic forces; Lord Byron would go on to praise Amazonian women in Childe Harold's Pilgrimage, inverting the "polite" norms of femininity that the modern "civilized" world placed on them; and, finally, Scott would write about similar events in The Vision of Don Roderick.
-The term "guerrilla" came about during this period, due to the influence of the Peninsular War.
+The term "guerrilla" came about during this period due to the influence of the Peninsular War.

 Reception

 Rob Roy met with a generally enthusiastic reception from the reviewers.
 Only three (The Anti-Unionist, The British Critic, and The Theatrical Inquisitor), were predominantly hostile.
-The characters were generally admired, though a degree of caricature was sometimes detected: several reviewers pointed out that some of them bore a distinct resemblance to characters in the preceding novels (Die to Flora in Waverley, Helen to Meg Merilees in Guy Mannering, and Fairservice to Dandie Dinmont in that novel and Cuddie Headrigg in Old Mortality) but they mostly noted significant variations which meant they were not mere repetitions.
-Although one or two reviewers were surprised by the failure of Rob to live up to his prominence in the title he was generally judged a success.
+The characters were generally admired, though a degree of caricature was sometimes detected; several reviewers pointed out that some of them bore a distinct resemblance to characters in the preceding novels (Die to Flora in Waverley, Helen to Meg Merilees in Guy Mannering, and Fairservice to Dandie Dinmont in Guy Mannering and Cuddie Headrigg in Old Mortality) but they mostly noted significant variations which meant they were not mere repetitions.
+Although one or two reviewers were surprised by the failure of Rob to live up to his prominence in the title, he was generally judged a success.
 The Highland landscape descriptions and striking individual scenes also attracted much praise.
 Most reviewers found the story rather weak, as usual with this author, with improbable coincidences and a hurried conclusion.

 Adaptations

-Although there have been several heavily fictionalised feature films featuring a heroic Robert Roy MacGregor over the years, none of them to date has been directly adapted from Walter Scott's novel, in which MacGregor plays a lesser role than Osbaldistone.
-For example, although a 1995 film is based on the same eponymous hero, Rob Roy, starring Liam Neeson, Tim Roth, and Jessica Lange, it has no other connection with the novel.
+Although there have been several heavily fictionalised feature films featuring a heroic Robert Roy MacGregor over the years, none of them to date has been directly adapted from Walter Scott's novel, in which MacGregor plays a lesser role than Frank Osbaldistone.
+For example, the 1995 film Rob Roy has no other connection with the novel than the name.
 The same is true of the 1953 film Rob Roy: The Highland Rogue.

+In 1960, the Gateway Theatre in Edinburgh presented a musical adaptation of Scott's novel by Robert Kemp, with songs by Ian Robertson.

+There was a 1961 British TV version.